-NORML is pleased to announce the release of our 2018 Gubernatorial Scorecard.
-Inspired by NORML's Congressional Scorecard, this extensive database assigns a letter grade 'A' through 'F' to states' governors based upon his or her comments and voting records specific to matters of marijuana policy.
+NORML is pleased to announce the release of our 2019 Gubernatorial Scorecard.
+This extensive database assigns a letter grade 'A' through 'F' to states' governors based upon their comments and voting records specific to matters of marijuana policy.

 Public opinion in support of marijuana law reform, including adult use legalization, is at an all-time high.
 Nonetheless, few federal lawmakers are espousing views on cannabis policy that comport with those of the majority of their constituents.
 As a result, most legislative activity specific to marijuana policy takes place at the state level.
 America's governors are our nation's most powerful state-elected officials and they often play a key role in this ongoing legislative debate.
 Here is where each of them stands on issues surrounding cannabis policy.